hu-jun/LPMwithPruning/README.md

 	$ ./bin/LPMwithPruning

-Runing this executable file, it will output results to the folder `./result`, the files as FIBIP_\*.txt are results of FIB traffic, the files as RandomIP_\*.txt are results of random traffic.
+Runing this executable file , it will output experiment results in the form of files into `./result`: the files with the file name like `FIBIP_*.txt` are results of FIB traffic, the files like `RandomIP_*.txt` are results of random traffic.
-If you want to adjust the routing tables and the test traffic, you need to reference the data format of files in `./data4test/fibIp and./data4test/randomIP`.
+If you want to use different routing tables or IP packet traffics for test, please refer to the data format in `./data4test/fibIp and./data4test/randomIP` respectvely.

 ***Note:*** you may need to provide a default forward routing (such as "111.111.111.1/0 26") for each routing table file, so that if the longest prefix matching length is 0,it still can find a next hop for the ip, otherwise results are not accurate of provisions.